 Robert Wilkinson, Maastricht University, Netherlands.

 I have been working at Maastricht University, the Netherlands, since 1984.
 An applied linguist, I was a member of the team under Prof. Geert Hofstede that started the first complete English-medium degree programme in the mid-1980s.
 Successful experience with this degree led to my involvement in the design and implementation of many other programmes in a wide range of disciplines, with a focus on language competences and instructional design to facilitate the learning of both content and language.
 The experience of Maastricht University stimulated me to publish on the process of instructional change from Dutch-medium to bilingual instruction to English-medium.
 In 2003, I initiated the ICLHE conference series, which has eventually led to the ICLHE Association and a series of publications.
-Since entering phased retirement, I have continued to work for Maastricht University and others, and pursued various research projects on aspects of ICLHE and English-medium instruction.
+Although in phased retirement, I continue to work for Maastricht University, currently as visiting research fellow, and pursue various research projects on aspects of ICLHE and English-medium instruction.

 I am an Associate Professor at the Department of English Studies, University of Vienna, Austria.
 My main research interest lies in English (as medium of instruction) in (higher) education from the perspectives of CLIL/ICL, English as a lingua franca, classroom discourse, participant beliefs and language policy research.
 My publications include “Conceptualising Integration in CLIL and Multilingual Education” (Multilingual Matters, 2016), “English as a Lingua Franca in Higher Education” (de Gruyter, 2010), and “Language Use and Language Learning in CLIL Classrooms” (Benjamins, 2010).